MIT-LAE/TASOPT.jl/docs/src/misc/fordevs.md

     - Look out for `!!! compat` admonishments marking where things will likely change in the future.
     - References to NPSS are currently non-functional.
 We're working on replacing this functionality efficiently.

-!!! tip "Benchmarks"
+## Benchmarks
 - Examples of aircraft-sizing benchmarking and profiling files are provided in `test/benchmark_sizing.jl`.
 These can be run after making changes to the code to check if there has been a speed-up or slow-down.
 - Some individual functions are additionally benchmarked in `test/benchmark_elements.jl`.
 - Developers can similarly create other benchmarks for new features, models, and functions.

 ## [Performance tips](@id perftips)

 Below are a few performance tips based on lessons learnt during TASOPT.jl development.
 The Julia docs has a section on performance that you can find [here](https://docs.julialang.org/en/v1/manual/performance-tips/), so the goal is not to repeat everything but expand on sections that are rather terse in there.
+Two key things to keep in mind to get fast Julia code are:
+1. _Writing type stable code_ for which the compiler can generate performant code.
+2. _Reducing unnecessary allocations_.

-### Reducing allocations and profiling
+## Reducing allocations and profiling

 The `test/benchmark_elements.jl` file shows some examples of using `BenchmarkTools.jl` to benchmark functions in Julia.
-Two key things to keep in mind to get fast julia code are:
-1. Type stable code - write code that the compiler can generate performant code.
-2. Reducing unnecessary allocations.

-The below sections cover "gotchas" on type stability (1).

-For point (2), sometimes you need more than just the number of allocations from benchmarking to actually go reduce it.
-Mainly it can be non-obvious where the allocations are being made in some cases. [`Coverage.jl`](https://github.com/JuliaCI/Coverage.jl) is a useful package for getting a better sense of where in your code the allocations are coming from.
+Sometimes you need more than just the number of allocations from benchmarking to actually go eliminate or reduce the allocations. _Where_ the allocations are being made can be non-obvious in some cases. [`Coverage.jl`](https://github.com/JuliaCI/Coverage.jl) is a useful package for getting a better sense of where in your code the allocations are coming from.

 Specifically you want to follow the steps [here](https://github.com/JuliaCI/Coverage.jl?tab=readme-ov-file#memory-allocation).
 Reproduced here for convenience: